 We are having fun with our business kitchen.
 Installing a commercial kitchen is way more complicated than you could imagine.
 Just the number of sink basins you are required to have is ridiculous.
 We have to have a tiny handwashing sink.
 There is a large, plastic utility sink in the closet for the mop.
 Who puts a mop in the sink anyway?
 We don't.
 Then you have to have a beast for your main sink with three water basin compartments and a slanted piece where you don't put water.
 It is huge.

 So we have all of these required pieces because David wants to can a lot of our produce and sell it to customers.
-We can make pickles without one per cottage laws here in Texas but to do anything else, we must have a commercial sink.
+We can make pickles and some other things without one per cottage laws here in Texas but to do anything else, we must have a commercial sink.

 Good Monday morning!
 I have been awake for hours thanks to the idiotic time change.
 It is now 6:30am and light enough to go feed my chickens so I will do that and report back.

 It is 51° F. outside but it feels like 32 when you forget your jacket and go out to feed the chickens!
 I also took a walk all the way up the hill and I feel frozen.
 The girls are doing great.
 I had to add some wood shavings to the nesting boxes as some were almost empty and others had poo in them.
 I just cleaned them all on Saturday.